Should one refrigerate eggs?

 Microbiome

 It is indeed amazing what is going on below the radar in the happy tum.
 Alas not many of us have this protection.
-Most of us have a depleted gutful of bugs; whether it's the antibiotics we are constantly exposed to, both from the pharmacist and in our food.
+Most of us have a depleted gutful of bugs; the antibiotics we are constantly exposed to, both from the pharmacist and in our food.

 The solution is not yet more supplements which give only a very mediocre range of bacteria but fermenting your own probiotics; as many as possible for greater diversity.
 How to make kefir is something for all of us; it's incredibly simple.